rsx-utoronto/rover/README.md

   catkin_make
 2) Run each nodes by typing in this command: rosrun rover "name of the node"

+---To start SSH into the Nvidia Jetson---
+command: ssh nvidia@192.168.0.100 (Jetson ip address)
+password: nvidia

 ---
+---IP Settings to look into if there is a comm issue--- Go into Bashrc: ~/.bashrc scroll to the bottom and find two lines: ROS_MASTER_URI and ROS_IP set ROS_MASTER_URI to the Jetson ipAddress set ROS_IP to the current device's ipAddress
+type: ifconfig to find the current ip address

+type: source ~/.bashrc to set the changes into effect Restart all the terminals if it still doesn't work

+---
 ---To run Drive---

-1) roscore
+Shortcut commands (works on the rsx laptop and the jetson): nvidia (ssh into nvidia) core (start roscore) drive1 (run drive receiver node) drive2 (run drive sender node)

-2) Upload the Drive_receiver Arduino code on the Arduino
+1) Upload the Drive_receiver Arduino code on the Arduino
-3) To ssh into the Nvidia Jetson: ssh nvidia@itsipaddress
+2) ssh into the nvidia jetson and run roscore
-4) Run the receiver node using this command (***using your port number): rosrun rosserial_python serial_node.py _port:=/dev/ttyACM# _baud:=57600
+4) Run the receiver node in the jetson using this command (***using your port number): rosrun rosserial_python serial_node.py _port:=/dev/ttyACM# _baud:=57600 or drive1
-5) On the separate command window, use this command: rosrun rover drive_sender
+5) On the separate command window, use this command: rosrun rover drive_sender or drive2
 6) Control the rover using the arrow keys

 ---
----To run SLAM---
+---To run SLAM (Autonomy)---

 1) roscore
 2) on Jetson (Or any device with the stereo camera and RTABMAP setup): roslaunch rover traverse.launch
-3) on the groundstation computer: rosrun rviz rviz
+3) on the groundstation computer: rosrun rviz rviz to visualize the rover

 ---
 ---To run ARM---